NBA Trade Rumors: Sixers Could Swap Al Horford For Eric Gordon, ‘Bleacher Report’ Suggests

 The proposed trade scenario would enable the Sixers to hit two birds with one stone.
 Aside from successfully getting rid of Horford’s lucrative contract without giving him a young prospect or a future first-round pick, the Sixers would also be acquiring a quality veteran that would complement their core of Joel Embiid, Ben Simmons, Josh Richardson, and Tobias Harris.
 Gordon may not be an All-Star, but he could help them improve their perimeter shooting.

-Meanwhile, in exchange for their injury-riddled sharpshooter, the Rockets would be receiving an established veteran who could effectively matchup against dominant big men in the league.
+Meanwhile, in exchange for their injury-riddled sharpshooter, the Rockets would be receiving an established veteran who could effectively match up against dominant big men in the league.
 Horford may be a huge disappointment in Philadelphia, but it doesn’t necessarily mean that the same thing would happen when he starts playing in Houston.
-Horford would not only solve their major problem at the center position, but he would also give the Rockets a big man who is capable of knocking down shots from beyond the arc.
+Horford would not only solve the team’s major problem at the center position, but he would also give the Rockets a big man who is capable of knocking down shots from beyond the arc.